Tore602123/QuizApp/README.md

 - Employs `Intents` to intercept and assert properties of intents, verifying that the correct navigation occurs.
 - `ActivityScenario` manages the lifecycle of the activity under test, ensuring that the environment mirrors a real-world usage scenario.

-**Conclusion**:
-This test class effectively validates critical navigation pathways from the main interface of the application, ensuring that users can access different parts of the app as designed.
-The detailed setup and clear assertions provide robust validation of intent-based navigation, a key component of the application's usability.

 ### 2. `DatabaseActivityTest`

 **Objective**: To verify that the image management functionality within `DatabaseActivity` operates as expected, including adding and deleting images from the database.